-You can prepare your translation memories before installing Slate™ Desktop.
+Guidelines to prepare your translation memories even before installing Slate™ Desktop.

 Slate™ Desktop imports TMX (translation memory exchange) files, not the CAT tool’s translation memory files.
 Therefore, you need to convert your CAT translation memories to TMX files.
 Use your CAT or other TM tool to export native translation memories to TMX files.
 Here are some Dos and Don’ts to get the best results when creating the TMX files.

 - Do: Normalize inconsistent metadata before converting the segments to TMX.